 We plan to digitise key parts of the collection in due course.

-A small Hogarth exhibition showing treasures from our archive collections, curated by Ben Taylor, is currently on display in the Longwall Library and will digitised and made available later in 2021.
+A small Hogarth exhibition showing treasures from our archive collections, curated by Ben Taylor, is currently on display in the Longwall Library and will digitised and made available online later in 2021.

 Wilson project, Apr 2020-Mar 2022

 Dr Lucy Smith is now cataloguing the extensive papers of Jeremy Wilson, T E Lawrence’s official biographer.
 This project is generously funded by the Harry and Alice Stillman Foundation, and will be completed in March 2023.
 As the catalogue work is completed, we will start doing more outreach activities, digitisation of key parts of the collection and also various research outputs.

 If you are interested in the project, please follow us on Twitter on @ArchiveWilson.
 We are also setting up a new project blog during 2021.